netiam/netiam/docs/plugins.md

 Everything this library can do is packed into modules.
 This modules are named plugins.
 Plugins are chained together and put onto a route stack.
-After a route has been dispatched the stack will be executed (based on plugin priority and chain order).
+After a route has been dispatched the stack will be executed (based on chain order).

 ## Anatomy